 Passing Down the Love is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This means that if you click on a link and make a purchase, we may be compensated a small amount at no additional cost to you.

 Red Light/Green Light

-One child is the designated stoplight.
+In this old-fashioned yard game, one child is the designated stoplight.
 This player stands at a distance and faces the other children who are in a side-by-side line.

 When the stoplight says, “Green light!” everyone moves toward the stoplight.
 All children must immediately stop when the stoplight says, “Red light!” (or the child must return to the starting point).

 Start a new round when one child reaches the stoplight.

 Mother May I is a perfect type of game to play with kids outside.